SE(3)-equivariant prediction of molecular wavefunctions and electronic densities: Deep learning architecture for molecular wavefunctions

 \subsection{PhiSNet architecture}

 PhiSNet takes as inputs nuclear charges $Z$ and positions $\mathbf{r}$ of $N$ atoms, which are used to construct equivariant feature representations encoding information about the chemical environment of each atom.
 These features are then further transformed and used to predict the entries of the Hamiltonian matrix, see below.
-An overview over the complete architecture is shown in Fig.~\ref{fig:overview}B and more detailed diagrams of individual building blocks are given in Fig.~\ref{Sfig:nn_architecture}.
+An overview over the complete architecture is shown in Fig.~\ref{fig:overview}B and more detailed diagrams of individual building blocks are given in Fig.~\ref{Sfig:nn_architecture} (see Section~\ref{Ssec:ablation_studies} of the supplement for ablation studies that explore the impact of possible simplifications of the PhiSNet architecture on prediction accuracy).

 \paragraph{Atomic feature representations} An embedding layer produces initial atomic feature representations $\mathbf{x}$ from the nuclear charges $Z$ according to

 where $\mathbf{W} \in \mathbb{R}^{F\times 4}$ is a weight matrix and $\mathbf{b}_Z$ element-specific biases with learnable parameters.
 Here, $\mathbf{d}_Z \in \mathbb{R}^4$ are fixed vectors for each element that contain information about their nuclear charge and ground state electron configuration, similar to the embeddings described in \citep{unke2021spookynet} (see Section~\ref{Ssubsec:embedding} in the supplement for details).
 The features are then refined by five sequential modules, each consisting of identical building blocks with independent parameters: